2AM (band)

-2AM (투에이엠) is a South Korean boy band, that consists of Jo Kwon, Lee Chang-min, Lim Seul-ong and Jeong Jinwoon.
-The band was formed by JYP Entertainment through the Mnet documentary Hot Blood, which spawned the eleven-member boy band One Day; 2AM primarily perform ballad songs while their brother group 2PM performed more dance-focused music.
+2AM (투에이엠) is a South Korean boy band, that consists of Jo Kwon, Lee Chang-min, Lim Seul-ong, and Jeong Jin-woon.
+The band was formed by JYP Entertainment through the Mnet reality show Hot Blood, which spawned the eleven-member boy band One Day; 2AM primarily perform ballad songs while their brother group 2PM performed more dance-focused music.
 With the addition of Changmin from Big Hit Entertainment, now known as Big Hit Music, the group was co-managed by JYP and Big Hit from 2008 to 2014.
 They officially debuted on July 11, 2008, on KBS' Music Bank, performing their debut single "This Song".
 The group also debuted in Japan with the single "Never Let You Go: Shindemo Hanasanai" in January 2012.